Welcome to Maple Japan!

 At Minoo Park there are several small businesses along both sides of the path to the fantastic Minoo Falls.
 A Minoo Park's storekeeper says they go collect maple leaves early in the morning, and preserve them in salt for as long as one year before serving.
 I got some and tried it.....
 How did I like it?
 Awesome!!
 Major League Crisp!
 And a touch fatty.
 I love it!!:)

 Here's another type of yumy food related to maple leaves.
 It's Hiroshima's sweet specialty called Momiji-manju, maple leaf-looking Japanese style bun stuffed with red bean paste.
 Without any real maple leaves inside, though.
-Shall we try it when in Hiroshima? ...
-Why not?
+When in Hiroshima, enjoy it.

 Did you like my article?